Compare payment processors and secure the lowest credit card processing fees for your business

 As for the battery lifetime and durability, Zettle Card Reader 2’s battery lasts 8 hours or 100 transactions on one charge.
 The USB charging cable is included in the package.

-However, if you’re processing more than £2,000 in card payments per month, then the lower fees per card transaction offered by merchant account providers could become the more affordable option.
+However, if you’re processing more than £2,000 in card payments per month, then the lower fees per card transaction offered by merchant account providers may be significantly cheaper.
+Essentially, it all comes down to how much you’re going to take through card payments per month.
+You can see a breakdown of the different costs associated with buying or renting a card machine here.

 Regardless of your business size, if the vast majority of your transactions are cash and you only need to take the occasional card payment, Zettle is a strong contender.